ammarRBK/MyTasks/README.md

 # MyTasks
-MyTasks is a simple and efficient mobile App built with React Native. it helps to manage daily tasks by add, delete , mark as done
+MyTasks is a simple and efficient mobile App built with React Native. it helps to manage daily tasks by add, mark as done, delete.